How to Order Drinks in Spanish Like a Local

 Last but not least in our guide to ordering drinks in Spanish, let’s talk some non-alcoholic options.

 The undisputed king of drinks like this in Spain is non-alcoholic beer.
-As beer is such a stalwart of the drinking scene here it is commonplace to find cerveza sin alcohol on tap right next to the one or two draft options available.
+As beer is such a stalwart of the drinking scene here, it is commonplace to find cerveza sin alcohol on tap right next to the one or two draft options available.

 To order fruit juice, you can simply ask for zumo de… followed by the name of the fruit in Spanish.
 A common example is zumo de naranja (orange juice).
 If you want to sound even more like a local, order un mosto a sweet grape juice that can become surprisingly addictive.

 It is common to hear visitors complaining about the lack of water provided at restaurants, so be prepared.
 Given the many distractions of the liquid variety to be found in this country, there isn’t an expectation that you will want it.
-Plus, when you do order water you can easily find yourself with a 1.5-liter glass bottle which is no use if you plan to explore the city later, so here is the lowdown.

 If you order water, most bars and restaurants in Madrid will serve you bottled by default.
-Photo credit: srgpicker
+Photo Credit: srgpicker

 Last but not least, coffee drinks in Spain are categorized based on how much milk they have.
 The most popular option is a café con leche, which is half coffee and half milk.
 If that doesn’t sound like your cup of joe, check out our full guide to ordering coffee in Spain for more options!